chainguard-dev/edu/content/chainguard/platform/custom-idps/custom-idps/index.md

 draft: false
 tags: ["Enforce", "Chainguard Images", "Overview"]
 images: []
-weight: 010
+weight: 030
 ---

 > _This documentation is related to Chainguard Enforce.
 You can request access to the product by selecting **Chainguard Enforce** on the [inquiry form](https://www.chainguard.dev/contact?utm_source=docs)._

-The Chainguard Enforce platform supports Single Sign-on (SSO) authentication for users.
+The Chainguard platform supports Single Sign-on (SSO) authentication for users.
 By default, users can log in with GitHub, GitLab and Google, but SSO support allows users to bring their own identity provider for authentication.
 This is helpful when your organization mandates using a corporate identity provider — like Okta or Azure Active Directory — to authenticate to SaaS products.

 ## Usage